Putting a Price on Your Work

 Whether you are offering a service like accountancy or painting and decorating, or a product like a new gadget, you need to do a significant amount of research and find out what your competitors are charging.
 This is far easier for physical products as you only have to look on sites like Amazon to find out what the average cost is.

-With services and consultancies it is a little more complex and difficult to find the information you need.
-Take a look at Professional organisation sites and ask people you know, who have hired your particular service, what they paid.
+With services and consultancies, it is a little more complex and difficult to find the information you need.
+Look at Professional Organisation sites and ask people you know, who have hired your particular service, what they paid.
 You also need to find out what is being provided for that cost and how much each added on service is valued.

 Ensure when you are pricing your offering based on competitors that it is like for like, by that I mean; do they offer the same service or product?
 In the same way?
 With no added value components?